 Physical properties measurements were made on whole-round cores, section halves, and discrete samples from 26 cores recovered from Hole U1577A.
-A suite of measurements, including NGR, MS, bulk density, P-wave velocity, porosity, and thermal conductivity record two lithostratigraphic breaks: (1) a boundary between calcareous ooze/chalk units at ~70 mbsf and (2) the sediment-basalt contact at ~155 mbsf.
-The first lithostratigraphic boundary, between Lithostratigraphic Unit II and Subunit IIIA, is defined by an abrupt shift from relatively high, wide-ranging NGR values to a narrower and lower range of values (~10 to ~ 16 counts/s) at ~70 mbsf.
+A suite of measurements, including NGR, MS/MSP, bulk density, P-wave velocity, porosity, and thermal conductivity record two lithostratigraphic breaks: (1) a boundary between calcareous ooze/chalk units at ~70 mbsf and (2) the sediment/basalt contact at ~155 mbsf.
+The first lithostratigraphic boundary, between Lithostratigraphic Unit II and Subunit IIIA, is defined by an abrupt shift from relatively high, wide-ranging NGR values to a narrower and lower range of values (~10 to ~16 counts/s) at ~70 mbsf.
 At the same depth, NGR observations are correlated to paleomagnetic measurements: remanent magnetism indicates a shift from Chron C31n to Chron C33r and suggests that part of the sedimentary record is missing.
-The sediment-basalt contact is clearly imaged at ~155 mbsf as an increase in MS and bulk density (up to 2709 SI \times 10-5 and 2.95 g/cm3, respectively) and an accompanying decrease in porosity and NGR counts (as low as 2.73 vol% and 4.98 counts/s, respectively).
-Sediments above the basalt contact have comparably lower MS and bulk density (up to 647 SI \times 10-5 and 2.12 g/cm3, respectively), and higher NGR and porosity (up to 31.3 counts/s and 73.2 vol%, respectively).
-Bulk density, MS, and NGR values indicate a continuous package of relatively unaltered basalt with no interbedded sediments from ~155 mbsf to the bottom of Hole U1577A at 193.4 mbsf.
+The sediment/basalt contact is clearly imaged at ~155 mbsf as an increase in MS/MSP and bulk density (up to 2709×10^{-5} SI and 2.95 g/cm3, respectively) and an accompanying decrease in porosity and NGR counts (as low as 2.73 vol% and 4.98 counts/s, respectively).
+Sediments above the basalt contact have comparably lower MS/MSP and bulk density (up to $647 \times$ 10-5 SI and 2.12 g/cm3, respectively) and higher NGR and porosity (up to 31.3 counts/s and 73.2 vol%, respectively).
+Bulk density, MS/MSP, and NGR values indicate a continuous package of relatively unaltered basalt with no interbedded sediments from ~155 mbsf to the bottom of Hole U1577A at 193.4 mbsf.
 Physical properties measurements also record lithologic variations within the sediment interval that align with observations from previous sites.
-As in Holes U1576A and U1576B, higher MS values (e.g., 647 SI \times 10-5 in Section 391-U1577A-8R-3; ~71 mbsf) are associated with tephra layers within the sediment interval.
+As in Holes U1576A and U1576B, higher MS/MSP values (e.g., 647×10^{-5} SI in Section 391-U1577A-8R-3; ~71 mbsf) are associated with volcaniclastic deposits within the sediment interval.
 Additionally, sediments between ~80 and ~90 mbsf appear to display cyclic variations in NGR that are similar to cycles observed in Hole U1576A.